remix-run/react-router/docs/how-to/fetchers.md

 Fetchers track their own, independent state and can be used to load data, mutate data, submit forms, and generally interact with loaders and actions.

-## React 19

-With the introduction of form actions, transitions, `useOptimistic`, `useActionState`, and `useFormStatus`, React has extended its scope into the same use cases as fetchers.
-You may want to consider using React's built-in APIs before reaching for a fetcher in React Router.

-If you are on React 18, fetchers are still a great way to manage complex data interactions.

 ## Calling Actions

 The most common case for a fetcher is to submit data to an action, triggering a revalidation of route data.
 Consider the following route module: